ericjenn/working-groups/safety-related-profile/documents/sow.md

 #### Rationale

+Since the SR profile aims at becoming the ONNX standard for safety-related applications, it is important to verify/validate it before end users can use it.

 #### Activity overview

 The SR profile is verified against the requirements and validated against the end users' needs.
+Verification/validation cases and results shall be documented in order to give evidences about the activity.

 #### Inputs